nodejs/node/doc/api/http.md

 An object which contains arrays of sockets currently awaiting use by the agent when `keepAlive` is enabled.
 Do not modify.

+Sockets in the `freeSockets` list will be automatically destroyed and removed from the array on `'timeout'`.

 ### `agent.getName(options)`
 <!-- YAML
 added: v0.11.4